-Young psychotic man returns to neighborhood after release from prison.
-He seeks young lady he previously tried to rape and young man who protected her, with twisted ideas of love for her and hate for him.
+A psychotic young man returns to his old neighborhood after release from prison.
+He seeks out the woman he previously tried to rape and the man who protected her, with twisted ideas of love for her and hate for him.
 Written by

 Bill Smith <email@example.com>